Powerlearnproject/se-assignment-day-2-git-and-github-benjamin2310/README.md

 Forking a repository on GitHub allows a user to create a personal copy of an existing repository under their own account.
 This enables them to modify the code without affecting the original project.
 It is commonly used in open-source development, where contributors fork a project, make changes, and then submit a pull request to merge their improvements into the original repository.

-How Forking Differs from Cloning
-While forking creates a copy of the repository on GitHub, cloning downloads the repository to a local machine for development.
+Forking differs from cloning in that forking creates a copy of the repository on GitHub, while cloning downloads the repository to a local machine for development.
 A forked repository remains linked to the original (upstream) repository, allowing the user to pull updates from it, whereas a cloned repository is an independent copy without any automatic connection to the original source.

-Scenarios Where Forking is Useful:
+Forking is particularly useful in several scenarios:

 1. Contributing to Open Source – Developers fork a repository to contribute code, fix bugs, or add features before submitting a pull request.
 2. Experimenting Without Affecting the Original – Forking allows users to test modifications without impacting the main project.